 There is no performance pay or related scheme for any Director.
+Only the Principal & Chief Executive received performance pay.

 Total reward package

 Senior staff within colleges have access to either the Northern Ireland Teachers' Pension Scheme (NITPS) or Northern Ireland Local Government Officers' Superannuation Scheme (NILGOSC).